17 Pros And Cons Of Owning Storage Units

 1) Multiple business opportunities

-If you think the only way you can make money owning a storage unit is renting it out, think again.
+If you think the only business model to make money owning a storage unit is renting it out, think again.
+There could be another business opportunity (or two) that could be added.

-I’ve personally seen several storage units that also have other businesses attached to them as well.
-One of the more popular are ones that are also U-Haul affiliates.
+I’ve personally seen other self-storage facilities that also have other businesses attached to them as well.
+One of the more popular are ones are also U-Haul affiliates.

 Think about it.
-If you’re having to rent a truck to move items from your home, then you may just pick up more business by having them store some of those items in your units too.
+If you’re having to rent a truck to move items from your home, then you may just pick up more cash flow and business by having them store some of those items in your units too.

 2) Flexible hours